tritonas00/system-tar-and-restore/README.md

 - If you want to include your /home directory

 - If /home directory is excluded, it will ask if you want to keep hidden files and folders inside it

+- Compression type.
+GZIP and XZ are supported.

 The script also supports all input as arguments: